Unleash/unleash/website/docs/user_guide/create-feature-toggle.md

 ## Step 4: Enable the feature toggle only for your boss! {#step-4-enable-the-feature-toggle-only-for-your-boss}

 The next step is to change the activation strategy to only target your boss.
-You can use the “userWithId”-strategy for that.
+You can use the “userIDs”-strategy for that.
 Using the configuration shown below will only enable the feature toggle for “boss@company.com” and “me@company.com”.
 Thus, you can safely test your feature in production, without exposing it to your users.
-In [control roll-out](./control_rollout) with strategies we will go in to greater details on how to use activation strategies to gradually expose new features to your users.

 ![Create a feature toggle](/img/create_feature_toggle_userIds.png)